 Operations and supply chain processes can be conveniently categorized…as planning, sourcing, making, delivering, and returning.

-AACSB: Analytic Blooms: Understand Difficulty: 1 Easy Learning Objective: 01-01 Identify the elements of operations and supply chain management.
+AACSB: Analytical Thinking Blooms: Understand Difficulty: 1 Easy Learning Objective: 01-01 Identify the elements of operations and supply chain management (OSCM).
 Topic: Operations and Supply Chain Processes

 20. The supply chain processes mentioned in the textbook are planning, sourcing, delivering, and returning.